pytennessee/pytn-2019/speaking/overview.md

 PaperCall is a free service for speakers, but you will need an account in order to submit.
 Once you have an account with PaperCall, submitting your talk is as easy as [clicking this link and filling out our CFP form](https://www.papercall.io/pytn2019).

-If you have any questions about the proposal process or the CFP form, please [let the organizers knwo](mailto:{{ site.data.event.organizers_email}}).
+If you have any questions about the proposal process or the CFP form, please [let the organizers know](mailto:{{ site.data.event.organizers_email}}).

 ## Financial Assistance

 We don't want expenses to be a discouraging factor for submitting to PyTennessee.
-Once talk selection is over, if your talk has been accepated or selected for standby, you will receive a link to a financial assistance request form.
+Once talk selection is over, if your talk has been accepted or selected for standby, you will receive a link to a financial assistance request form.
-The conference will pay for airfaire to get here and lodging for Friday and Saturday nights.
+The conference will pay for airfare to get here and lodging for Friday and Saturday nights.
 If you need financial assistance above that, there will be a place in the form to let us know.
-Because the financial assistance process doesn't happen until after talk selection, whether you need financial assistance or not does **not** factor into our talk selectin process.
+Because the financial assistance process doesn't happen until after talk selection, whether you need financial assistance or not does **not** factor into our talk selection process.

 ## Speaker Mentoring

 A new program we're trying at PyTennessee this year is offering speaker mentoring/coaching.
-The coaching sessions will initially be available to first-time speakers only, but may be opened up to experienced spekers as well (this will depend on interest from first-time speakers).
+The coaching sessions will initially be available to first-time speakers only, but may be opened up to experienced speakers as well (this will depend on interest from first-time speakers).
 The cost of the sessions will be handled by the conference, and will not cost the speakers anything.
 We'll have more details about the coaching program in the coming months.